pymupdf/PyMuPDF-Layout/pymupdf_markdowns/page_72.md

 Basic English Language Skills

+**==> picture [468 x 63] intentionally omitted <==**

-# **Approve/Approve of**
+## **Approve/Approve of**

 To “approve” something is to give consent.
 E.g. The director approved the budget.

 To “approve of” something is to express a favourable opinion about it.
-E.g. The mother did not approve of the way her daughter was dressed for

-the school dance.
+E.g. The mother did not approve of the way her daughter was dressed for the school dance.

-# **Borrow/Lend**
+**Borrow/Lend**

 To “borrow” something is to take it with the intention of giving it back.
 E.g. He borrowed the book from his colleague.

 To “lend” something is to give it to someone with the expectation that they will give it back.
 E.g. She is lending the car to him so that he can drive to work today.

-# **Compliment/Complement**
+**Compliment/Complement**

-You “compliment” someone when you make a favourable

-comment about them.
+You “compliment” someone when you make a favourable comment about them.

 E.g. He complimented her by telling her that she was a good writer.

 You “complement” something (or someone) when you add something else to it that suits or fits it well.
 E.g. That scarf complements her dress.

+**==> picture [468 x 90] intentionally omitted <==**